Do You Really Need to Double Cleanse?

 Additionally, over-cleansing can do more harm than good.
 “Double cleansing can be overly stripping because it very efficiently removes oils from the skin, and this includes your natural oils,” says Dr. Maxfield.
 “If you are using lightweight or mineral makeup, using a standard and gentle cleanser should be enough.”
 The surfactants (cleansing agents) in regular cleansers can effectively remove light makeup and non-waterproof sunscreen.

 That being said, if double cleansing works for you, that’s great!
-Our dermatologists approve it for days you’re wearing heavy makeup or waterproof sunscreen, but it’s not a necessity.
+The providers on our platform approve it for days you’re wearing heavy makeup or waterproof sunscreen, but it’s not a necessity.

 Our tips on double cleansing